Javascript Madness: Introduction

 seven year vacation,

-Every release is different from the last.
+Every release was different from the last.
 Old bugs turn into

 different bugs, new bugs are introduced, and sometimes a